 Turn 2-ingredient fudge into these adorable Caramel Chocolate Fudge Bears for Valentine's Day, a birthday party, or a baby shower.
 These cute treats are super easy to make and taste great.

-Are you familiar with Bento, the incredibly creative meals common in Japanese cuisine?
-I wasn’t until I began blogging about edible crafts and spending much of my time gawking at artistic foods on-line.
+It wasn't until I began blogging about edible crafts and spending much of my time gawking at artistic foods online.
 The art of making lunch boxes filled with elaborately decorated rice bears, cartoon character sandwiches, heart-shaped hard-boiled eggs, and carved vegetables is awe-inspiring.

-I work and eat at home most days and aside from an occasional picnic, I don’t pack lunch or dinner for anyone, so bento making has just been something I have been admiring from afar.
+I work and eat at home most days and aside from an occasional picnic, I don't pack lunch or dinner for anyone, so bento-making has just been something I have been admiring from afar.

 I've spent afternoons looking at the works of imaginative bento makers and perusing the products they use to make their food come to life.
 Last week I discovered BentoUSA and I couldn't pull myself away from their site.
 I have a wish list a mile long of fun products that I can't wait to try out.